sozoluffy/Quantum-Digital-Twins/README.md

 3. Analyze the impact of noisy quantum computers on your use cases.
 4. Analyze experimental data and draw meaningful conclusions to guide quantum system improvements.

 To use use this code, you can install the python environment: conda env create -f environment.yml (see official conda documentation).
 Note that the code is constantly updated and improved.
+We are also preparing quantum databases for Ion Trap, NV Center, Neutral Atoms, and Silicon Qubits.
 So please regularly pull.

 If you use this code in your research or in your study then we would appreciate in citing some of our works: https://ieeexplore.ieee.org/document/10339907, https://inspirehep.net/literature/2752266